wit543/cluster-doc/README.md

 - **Material for MkDocs** with placeholder logo and favicon
 - Support for both English and Thai fonts
-- Automatic dark mode that follows the system theme
+- Automatic dark mode that follows the system theme and a manual toggle in the header
 - Search with syntax highlighting and code blocks

 - Sitemap and `robots.txt` automatically generated